powerpuff2k/Celo_Selenium_pytest_UI_tests/README.md

 # celo_ui_test
 This is a repository created to write UI tests for celo staging environment

-These tests are automated using elenium webdriver with python and have used pytest framework.
+These tests are automated using selenium webdriver with python and have used pytest framework.

 Technologies used: